Tuition and fees for all UVA schools are set annually by the Board of Visitors.

 Two merit awards (not based on financial need) are available, funded by the Nursing Alumni Association to students in any graduate degree program (MSN, DNP or PhD).

-The School hires approximately 30 graduate teaching assistants (GTAs) each year to assist with instruction primarily of the pre-licensure nursing students.
-Contact Clay Hysell for more details.
+The School selects and hires approximately 30 graduate teaching assistants (GTAs) each year to assist with instruction primarily of the pre-licensure nursing students.
+Contact Adam Seid for more info.

 UVA Future Virginia Nurse Faculty Loan Assistance Repayment Program (FNVF)

 Full-time students enrolling in the PhD in Nursing or the Doctor in Nursing Practice (DNP) programs are eligible.
-The application deadline: May 15th.
+Application deadline: May 15th.
 New DNP or PhD students will be sent the FNVF loan application in April.

 Provides travel awards ($100 - $500) to undergraduate or graduate students making presentations at regional, national or international professional conferences.
 Calls for support are sent to students every semester (November and March 1st of each year).
 Priority is given to students who are making poster, panel or podium presentation at health-related conferences.
-Contact Clay Hysell for more information.
+Contact Adam Seid for more info.

 There are several sources of outside scholarship support for undergraduate and graduate nursing students.